Indian Kiosk, Frogmore: History

 Wajid Ali Shah (1832-1887), the last Nawab of Awadh, built the Qaisar Bagh palace complex in his capital city, Lucknow, between 1847 and 1856.
 It comprised a series of courts, with pools and gardens, surrounding the central palace.
 The complex was designed in the Mughal style and the gardens were decorated with “many small marble pavilions and kiosks”.
 (Note: Contemporary European critics were dismissive of the architectural style deployed at Lucknow.
 Alois Anton Führer, a German Indologist employed by the Archaeological Survey of India, and subsequently Director of the Lucknow Provincial Museum, described the Qaisar Bagh buildings as "the most debased examples of architecture to be found in India".)
-Ali Shah was deposed by the British in 1856, and the state of Awadh annexed by the British East India Company.
+Ali Shah was deposed by the British in 1856, and Oudh State annexed by the British East India Company.
 This action caused enormous resentment and the population of Lucknow was enthusiastic in support of the Indian Rebellion which broke out the following year.
 The siege of the Lucknow Residency lasted almost six months, and the subsequent retaking of the city in March 1858 saw the looting and destruction of the Qaisar Bagh.
 (Note: The reprisals on the retaking of the city were savage; the Swedish artist Egron Lundgren, travelling with Colin Campbell, the British Commander-in-Chief, recorded the devastation and the deaths, writing of the looting of Lucknow, "there was something almost refreshing in destruction on so grand a scale".)
 Charles Canning selected the kiosk as a tribute to Queen Victoria and had it shipped to England in 1858.